 Pat brings to the Conservancy 15 years of experience in the publishing industry, both in editorial and sales.
 She studied writing and history at the University of New Hampshire and the University of California.
 Pat is chair of the Hancock Budget Committee.
 She enjoys skiing, hiking, swimming and paddling.
 She lives with her husband and daughter in Hancock.

 Katrina joined the Conservancy in 2009, after working for Yankee magazine.
 Previously, she worked for an independent book publisher and as a freelance writer and editor.
 Katrina serves on the board of the Peterborough Folk Music Society and the Monadnock Institute of Nature, Place and Culture.
-She holds a journalism degree from the University of Colorado at Boulder and a master’s degree in literature from the Bread Loaf School of English at Middlebury College.
+She holds a bachelor's degree in journalism from the University of Colorado at Boulder and a master’s degree from the Bread Loaf School of English at Middlebury College.
 She enjoys traveling and being outdoors as often as she can whether hiking, biking, camping, fly-fishing, canoeing, cross-country skiing or snowshoeing.
 Katrina currently lives with her husband and son in Dublin.

 Board of Trustees